lcdb/genomics-workshop-2018/04_genomics-tools.rst

     - ``transcripts.bed`` has been created for you
     - BED files have been lifted over from mm9 to mm10
     - We don't need to lift over DESeq2 results.

-Why?
+:Question: Why don't we need to lift over DESeq2 results to mm10?

 What is BEDTools?